Introduction

 What you need to open a checking account in Utah usually comes down to a few basic documents and pieces of information that banks and credit unions require before approving a new account.

-Before starting the application, it helps to understand what banks require from new customers.
-Most financial institutions ask for identification, personal information, and sometimes a small opening deposit.
+Before starting the application, it helps to understand what financial institutions typically ask for from new customers.
+Most banks and credit unions require identification, personal information, and sometimes a small opening deposit.

-Requirements can vary depending on the situation.
-Some people open accounts using a Social Security number, while others may use an Individual Taxpayer Identification Number (ITIN) or other identification documents, including international students studying in the United States.
+The documents needed can vary depending on your situation.
+Some people open accounts using a Social Security number (SSN), while others may use an Individual Taxpayer Identification Number (ITIN) or alternative forms of identification, including international students studying in the United States.

-In this guide, we explain what you need to open a checking account in Utah, including the documents banks typically require and the requirements that may vary between institutions.
+In this guide, we’ll explain what you need to open a checking account in Utah, the documents commonly required and a few situations where additional information may be needed.

 Students comparing everyday banking options can also explore our Financial Guide for Utah College Students.